Miltonly/Streets/Jasper Street

 Schools and catchment

-Public elementary catchment falls to Robert Baldwin Public School, which is walkable from Jasper Street itself.
-Catholic elementary students attend Guardian Angels Catholic Elementary, a five-minute drive, or St. Scholastica Catholic Elementary, six minutes away.
-For secondary, public students draw to Milton District High School, three minutes by car, while Catholic students go to St. Kateri Tekakwitha Catholic Secondary School, eight minutes away.
-The proximity to multiple elementary options gives families some flexibility depending on program fit.
+Public elementary catchment falls to Robert Baldwin PS, directly on the street, making it walkable for families on Jasper.
+Catholic elementary students draw to Guardian Angels Catholic ES, a five-minute drive.
+For secondary, public students attend Milton District High School, three minutes by car, while Catholic students route to St. Kateri Tekakwitha Catholic SS, about eight minutes away.
+The proximity to Robert Baldwin gives the street a practical advantage for families with younger children.

 Who this street suits